-Acid reflux is when acid, which your body produces naturally in the stomach, leaks and flows back up into your oesophagus or food pipe.
-This causes an internal burning sensation in the area beneath your chest and can range from being uncomfortable to quite painful.
+Acid reflux is when stomach acid leaks and flows back up into your oesophagus or food pipe.3 This causes an internal burning sensation in the area beneath your chest and can range from being uncomfortable to quite painful.
 It can affect anyone, but adults tend to experience it more frequently than children.3

 Do you sometimes feel a burning pain just above your stomach after eating?

-If yes, then you may be suffering from heartburn – which is a symptom associated with acid reflux.
+If yes, then you may be experiencing heartburn – which is a symptom associated with acid reflux.
 This discomfort can last for several hours and can get worse when you lie down or bend over.4

-Another sign of acid reflux is regurgitation, which occurs when your stomach acids come back up into your mouth and produce a sharp, sour taste.
+Another symptom of acid reflux is regurgitation, which occurs when your stomach acid comes back up into your mouth and produces a sharp, sour taste.3

 What causes acid reflux?